The Best CPU Coolers (2023 Reviews)

 • Better alternatives at $170 MSRP

-Of course, performance should be the most important factor when choosing a cooler, and the H115i delivers in that aspect too.
+Of course, performance should be the most crucial factor when choosing a cooler, and the H115i delivers in that aspect too.
 Looking at this review, we can see that this AIO performs quite well compared to some other liquid cooling alternatives.
 It might not be the best of the bunch, but it is certainly up there.

 The Pros: